 Updated August 25, 2021

-One of the most common questions that comes up at a farmed animal sanctuary is what caregivers do with the eggs of the rescued hen residents.
-It’s a reasonable question for a visitor to have; most hens will lay eggs if they have the capability to do so, and most people only consider chickens in terms of what they can provide for humans because of how society suggests we treat farmed animals.
+One of the most common questions that comes up at a An animal sanctuary that primarily cares for rescued animals that were farmed by humans. is what caregivers do with the eggs of the rescued hen residents.
+It’s a reasonable question for a visitor to have; most hens will lay eggs if they have the capability to do so, and most people only consider chickens in terms of what they can provide for humans because of how society suggests we treat A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies..
 If you’re wondering what you should do with your residents’ eggs, check out our resource here.

 Sometimes, these visitors may ask why a sanctuary does not sell these eggs to raise more money for residents or give them away in order to curtail human demand for a chicken’s eggs at the very least.
-This would not honor the residents or their story, one of exploitation and abuse at the hands of humans who valued them primarily for their bodies and reproductive systems.
+This would not honor the residents or their story, one of Exploitation is characterized by the abuse of a position of physical, psychological, emotional, social, or economic vulnerability to obtain agreement from someone (e.g., humans and nonhuman animals) or something (e.g, land and water) that is unable to reasonably refuse an offer or demand.
+It is also characterized by excessive self gain at the expense of something or someone else’s labor, well-being, and/or existence. and abuse at the hands of humans who valued them primarily for their bodies and reproductive systems.
 For this same reason, we believe that a sanctuary should not advocate for the consumption of backyard eggs.
 Although backyard eggs are arguably less harmful to hens than those that come from industrial production, these products are far from cruelty-free.

 The Rooster Problem